 - Any legitimate charity will be happy to tell you exactly how donations are used and whether a donation is tax-deductible.
 Avoid those that use most of their money for operational costs.

-- Beware of emails claiming that you can can share in an overseas fortune if you send money to get them out of jail or unfreeze their assets.
+- Beware of emails claiming that you can can share in an overseas fortune if you send money to get the sender out of jail or unfreeze their assets.
 This is the favorite tactic of gangsters (often working from Nigeria) who prey on people's kindness as well as their dreams for quick wealth.
-The same warning applies to emails that claim to be from someone you know -- perhaps a grandchild -- who was robbed in Europe and needs you to wire $1,000 or more so he or she can get back home.
+The same warning applies to emails that claim to be from someone you know -- perhaps a grandchild -- who was robbed in the U.S. or Europe and needs you to wire $1,000 or more so he or she can get back home.
 This usually means an unscrupulous hacker has gotten into the email of a friend or family members and is -- again -- preying on your kindness to try to bilk you out of some money.
 Don't be fooled even if they seem to know details about your grandchild that only his family would know -- many internet thieves now cruise Facebook and Instagram to better profile their victims.

 - Watch out for this devious scam: A nice-sounding person calls and offers to help you get your money back from shady telemarketers -- and all you need to do is provide your credit card number.
 In many cases, the caller works for the same company that ripped you off in the first place.
 Some companies do offer this type of service legitimately, but it's illegal for them to ask for advance payments.